Brazilians march in ‘defense of democracy’

 His repeated attacks have led analysts to fear Bolsonaro may refuse to accept defeat like his former American counterpart Donald Trump, whose supporters stormed the US Capitol after he lost the 2020 election to Joe Biden.

-Several Brazilian business associations have also published public letters of concern, including the Brazilian Federation of Banks (Febraban) and the Federation of Industries of the State of Sao Paulo (Fiesp).
+Several Brazilian business associations have published public letters of concern about the state of affairs, including the Brazilian Federation of Banks (Febraban) and the Federation of Industries of the State of Sao Paulo (Fiesp).

+Brazil is experiencing an “unprecedented moment, in which capital and labor come together in defense of democracy”, former justice minister Jose Carlos Dias said of the movement.

-This is seen as a setback for Bolsonaro, who drew much support from the business sector in his 2018 election.
+The criticism from the business sector is seen as a setback for Bolsonaro, who drew much support from it in his 2018 election.

-According to the latest opinion poll by the Datafolha Institute, published on July 28, Bolsonaro lags 18 points behind former leftist president Luiz Inacio Lula da Silva, the favorite to win the election.
+According to the latest opinion poll by the Datafolha Institute, published on July 28, Bolsonaro lags 18 points behind Lula, the favorite to win the election with 47 percent of stated support.